fkohl04/framework-performance/README.md

   Overrating the capabilities of mock services is a [known pitfall](https://thatdevopsguy.medium.com/high-performance-mocking-for-load-testing-bd6d69610cc9) for performance testing.
 To overcome this we will do a little technical adjustment and raise the count of instances of the mocked service to 3.
-A load test against the mock service setup assures that it is performant enough to not influence the performance of the service under test.
+A load test against the mock service setup assures that it does not influence the performance of the service under test significantly.

 ![](./assets/DetailedDependenciesForPerformanceTest.png)